Low-Latency HLS vs. WebRTC: What to Know Before Choosing a Protocol (Update)December 13, 2021

 The new-and-improved HLS has a latency of 3 seconds or less.
-This is still considered very fast, and it can work for most low-latency use cases.
-But if you truly need the fastest option and if your use case requires real-time streaming, WebRTC still reigns supreme.
+This is very fast, and suitable for most low-latency use cases.
+But if you truly need the fastest option and your use case requires real-time streaming, WebRTC still reigns supreme.

-Low latency is critical — whether it’s so that a conversation can flow naturally or when a few seconds of delay could mean the difference between life and death.
-With sub–500 milliseconds of real-time latency, WebRTC is the fastest protocol on the market.
 WebRTC was built with bidirectional, real-time communication in mind.
-Unlike HLS, which is built with TCP, WebRTC is UDP based.
+Unlike HLS, which is built with TCP, WebRTC is UDP-based.
 This means that WebRTC can start without requiring any handshake between the client and the server.
 As a result, WebRTC is speedier but also more susceptible to network fluctuations.
 Take a peek at the video below for a closer look at how streaming data delivery via WebRTC differentiates from HLS.

 Flexibility and Compatibility

-I wish there were a straight answer when it comes to which protocol is the most flexible and compatible.
 The truth is, there’s no clear winner between these two protocols in terms of flexibility and compatibility right now.
 LL-HLS still needs a lot of work, and WebRTC feels as though it’s a perpetual work in progress.
-Until LL-HLS can catch up to HLS, you’ll need to look very closely at what you’re trying to build and what level of flexibility you’ll need in order to make the right choice.
+Until LL-HLS can catch up to HLS, you’ll need to look very closely at what you’re trying to build and what level of flexibility you require in order to make the right choice.

-You can’t promise high-quality video without having adaptive bitrate (ABR) capabilities.
+For most video workflows, high-quality delivery is a product of adaptive bitrate (ABR) capabilities.
 It’s the secret sauce to professional streaming.
-It provides the best video quality and viewer experience possible — no matter the connection, software, or device.
+ABR provides the best video quality and viewer experience possible — no matter the connection, software, or device.

 In terms of quality, LL-HLS takes the cake.
 HLS is the standard in ABR video, and that includes LL-HLS as well.
 Multiple renditions allow for playback on different bandwidths.
 The media server then sends the highest-quality stream possible for each viewer’s device and connection speed.
 A delivery method that automatically adjusts the quality of the video stream between multiple bitrates and/or resolutions is far better than one that only operates at a single bitrate.

-Long before the word Zoombombing was trending around the world, privacy issues were (and continue to be) a big issue in the industry.
+Long before the word Zoombombing made it into Merriam-Webster, privacy issues were a big issue in the industry.
 Content protection throughout the workflow can take many forms, including encryption of incoming and outcoming streams, token authentication, and digital rights management (DRM) for premium content delivery.

-Because the LL-HLS spec has been merged into the HLS spec, the LL-HLS spec supports everything that the HLS spec does.
+Because the LL-HLS spec has been merged into the HLS spec, it supports everything that the HLS spec does in theory.
 But as mentioned above, it’ll take time for providers to catch up.
 Capabilities such as DRM, token authentication, and key rotation will all be possible but not available until providers get them working within their ecosystems.
 LL-HLS isn’t completely unprotected, however.
 TLS 1.3 is recommended as part of the spec.
 It’s encrypted by nature, and it prevents hackers from intercepting data in transit.

 Before integration with CDNs, scaling LL-HLS was merely aspirational and extremely limited.
-Vendors have spent the past year developing for the ever-evolving spec, and they’ve recently begun announcing their support.
+Vendors have spent the past couple of years developing for the ever-evolving spec, and they’ve recently begun announcing their support.
 Technology partners such as Fastly allow for global distribution and reduced latency, due to more cached content closer to the viewer.
 Although the delay is longer than that with WebRTC, CDNs make it possible to stream LL-HLS to thousands in less than 3 seconds.
 That said, development is still ongoing and large-scale implementations of LL-HLS remain few and far between.

 LL-HLS and WebRTC have come a long way in the last couple of years.
 Even though they’re both cutting-edge technologies and both driving the industry forward, each has its pros and cons.
 Neither option is perfect for everything, but one of the LL-HLS and WebRTC have come a long way in the last couple of years.
 Even though they’re both cutting-edge technologies driving the industry forward, each has its pros and cons.
 Neither option is perfect for everything, but one of the two can be the perfect solution for you.
 Ultimately, the best protocol will depend on the specifics of your project, the devices you plan to distribute to, and the size of your audience.
 Make sure to keep these things in mind when building your low-latency solution.